KAFF (AM)

 Martha McSally live on air in 2020 on KAFF.

-KAFF (930 kHz) is a commercial AM radio station in Flagstaff, Arizona, airing a news/talk radio format.
-It is owned by Roger and Nancy Anderson, through licensee Flagstaff Radio, Inc. The studios are on West Route 66 in Flagstaff.
+KAFF (930 AM) is a commercial radio station licensed to Flagstaff, Arizona, United States.
+Owned by Roger and Nancy Anderson, through licensee Flagstaff Radio, Inc., it airs a classic country format, with studios on West Route 66 in Flagstaff.
+KAFF programming is also heard over low-power FM translator K228XO at 93.5 FM.
+The station is branded as "The Legend 93.5 & AM 930."

-By day, KAFF is powered at 5,000 watts using a non-directional antenna.
-But to protect other stations on 930 AM from interference, at night KAFF greatly reduces power to 31 watts.
-AM 930 is a regional broadcast frequency.
-Programming is also heard on FM translator K228XO at 93.5 FM.
-The station is branded as "KAFF News Radio 93.5 and 930."